Deep Learning in Astrophysics: CROSS-CUTTING TECHNIQUES

 \subsection{Anomaly and Outlier Detection}

-The neural density estimators that enable simulation-based inference offer an additional capability: systematic identification of outliers through probabilistic assessment.
-By learning the distribution $p(\mathbf{d})$ of ``normal'' astronomical objects, these methods quantify how typical or atypical any given observation appears—identifying anomalies as observations where $-\log p(\mathbf{d}) > \tau$ for some threshold $\tau$ chosen to control the false positive rate.
-The same neural density estimators discussed for SBI—normalizing flows, diffusion models, and flow matching—naturally provide this capability through their likelihood computation.
-As illustrated in \textbf{Figure~\ref{fig9}}, objects with sufficiently low probability are flagged as outliers, offering a principled probabilistic measure rather than arbitrary distance metrics.
-This approach requires only ``normal'' training data without labeled anomalies, making it particularly valuable for discovering unknown classes of astronomical phenomena where advancements often emerge from identifying objects that defy existing classification schemes.
+The neural density estimators that enable SBI offer an additional capability: systematic identification of outliers through probabilistic assessment.
+By learning the distribution $p(\mathbf{d})$ of normal astronomical objects, these methods quantify how typical or atypical any given observation appears---identifying anomalies as observations in which $-\log p(\mathbf{d}) > \tau$ for some threshold $\tau$ chosen to control the false positive rate.
+The same neural density estimators discussed for SBI---normalizing flows, diffusion models, and flow matching---naturally provide this capability through their likelihood computation.
+Objects with sufficiently low probability are flagged as outliers, offering a principled probabilistic measure rather than arbitrary distance metrics (see \textbf{Supplemental Text, Section D}).
+This approach requires only normal training data without labeled anomalies, making it particularly valuable for discovering unknown classes of astronomical phenomena where advancements often emerge from identifying objects that defy existing classification schemes.

-\subsubsection{Variational Autoencoders}
+\subsubsection{Variational autoencoders}